zhenry9/mammoth-timers-guide/doc/source/equipment/equipment-list.rst

 :Relevant rule(s):
   N/A
 :Description:
   Display board with built in timing functionality.
-Used for the public free course.
+Used with :ref:`Free Course Start Controller` for the public free course.
 :Troubleshooting:
   See document :doc:`in-depth/alge-self-timer`